Do you add any other information to my data?

 At previous surveys, your parents may have given permission to add your school and/or health records, and those of your brothers and sisters, to the survey data.
 For people under 16, parental permission is needed.
 They may have also given permission for their own health and/or economic records to be added.
-At the Age 17 survey, we are asking you for the first time, to give your own permission to add other information about you.
+At the Age 17 survey, we asked you for the first time, to give your own permission to add other information about you.

-The permissions for adding information from administrative records can be withdrawn at any time, without giving us any reason.
-Permissions can be changed by writing free of charge to: Freepost RTKC-KLUU-RSBH, Child of the New Century, 20 Bedford Way, London, WC1H 0AL, or by emailing the CNC team at email@example.com.
+The permissions for adding other information can be changed or withdrawn at any time, without giving us any reason.
+This can be done by writing to us at: Child of the New Century, 20 Bedford Way, London, WC1H 0AL, or by emailing the CNC team at email@example.com.